 These days Griffin and Paul provide the two peddlers with enough business to live comfortably, as well as employ 30 others.
 Every bracelet purchased through Pura Vida helps provide jobs for local artisans in Costa Rica.

 They also decided that their company could do more.

 As they've done for other organizations, Pura Vida created a custom bracelet for ADAA.
-So when you shop in the Charity Collection, look for Anxiety Disorders Awareness.
-We’ll receive a portion of your purchase.
+So when you shop, we’ll receive a portion of your purchase.

 “Pura vida,” Spanish for pure life, represents enjoying life slowly, celebrating good fortune, and not taking anything for granted.
 ADAA celebrates Pura Vida’s contributions to the bracelet artisans in Costa Rica—and to our organization.